 This book was published some year ago, and as with most of the books published around the same era, is a favorite in my library.

-The book covers mainly techniques for using machine needlelace as an embellishment for clothing, but as you can see I use it for lots more than just clothing which is why I’ve included this technique in my Titivations DVD.
+The book covers mainly techniques for using machine needlelace as an embellishment for clothing, but as you can see I use it for lots more than just clothing.

 The technique is not difficult to learn and can produce stunning results as you can see.
 If you love the effect of soft, non-conventional type lacework, I’m sure you’ll love working with machine needlelace.